LEGENDVISHAL/virtual-labs/README.md

 ---
 ### Need of the project :
 #### &nbsp;&nbsp;&nbsp;&nbsp;Virtual Labs is an initiative to enhance the online learning experience of CS students especially, by providing interactive **simulations** and **visualizations**.
 There are many virtual labs available which are created by IIT and NITs, but for most of their labs `Adobe Flash Player` is used to run the simulations which is deprecated and not compatible with the web now-a-days.
-#### &nbsp;&nbsp;&nbsp;&nbsp;taking all this into consideration, we decided to make simulations for the core CS topics like **Data Structures & Algorithms, Object Oriented Programming and Operating System.**
+#### &nbsp;&nbsp;&nbsp;&nbsp;taking all this into consideration, we decided to make simulations for the core CS topics like **Data Structures & Algorithms, Object Oriented Programming and Operating System.** `p5.js` is an interactive and modern javascript graphics library used for games and animations. p5 was used for making the simulations in this project.

 ### Topics Covered :
 | Subject           | Topic                                                                    |